hengshuaiyao/HengshuaiYao.github.io/README.md

 - [The Vanishing Decision Boundary Complexity and the Strong First Component].
 Hengshuai Yao. arXiv:.
 2022.

 Why do we study the decision boundary?
 It is an important concept widely used to understand the generalization of machine learning classifiers.
 For example, it is well known that overfitting leads to complex decision boundaries, e.g., see [this illustration](https://en.wikipedia.org/wiki/Overfitting#/media/File:Overfitting.svg).
-Usually in machine learning, by comparing the complexity of the decision boundaries of classifiers (on training set), we can predict their generalization (on test set) performance orders.
+Usually in machine learning, by comparing the complexity of the decision boundaries of classifiers (on training set), we can predict the order of their generalization performance (on test set).
 Is that also true for deep learning?
 This is the motivation of the paper.

-We show that for deep learning, this different level of complexity in the decision boundary does NOT even exist for well trained deep models.
+We show that for deep learning, this level of complexity in the decision boundary does NOT even exist for well trained deep models.
 For example, models trained by SGD with learning rate annealing achieves 100% training accuracy in the end (overfitting).
 However, for all class pairs, the decision boundary is linear --- it is not complex at all.
 Imagine a polynomial based machine learning classifier: how much high order of the polynomial needs to be for 100% training accuracy, and how skewed the boundary will be.
 However, **the well trained overfitting deep models have a linear decision boundary**.
 See the first plot in the following figure, in which the two classes can be split by a straight line in the PCA space:

 <div align="center">
 <img align="center" src="videos/pca2_cat_dog.png" alt="hi" class="inline"/>
 </div>

-Clearly, deep learning shows difference from machine learning in this regard. **The knowledge that we transfer from machine learning about the decision boundary complexity vs. generalization does not work for deep learning**.
+Clearly, this shows that deep learning is different from machine learning in this regard. **The knowledge that we transfer from machine learning about the decision boundary complexity vs. generalization does not work for deep learning**.

-However, we found that the **decision boundaries of the predecessor models** (immature models in training that are close to the final) are indicative of the final model's generalization.
-For example, using the 99.87% model, the boundaries of all class pairs can be plotted:
+Nonetheless, we found that the **decision boundaries of the predecessor models** (immature models in training that are close to the final) are indicative of the final model's generalization.
+For example, using the 99.87% model, the boundaries of class pairs can be plotted:
 <div align="center">
 <img align="center" src="videos/pca2_cat_vs_others.png" alt="hi" class="inline"/>
 </div>